 The favourite part of our day was walking along the spectacular Gabul Way boardwalk that starts close to the ferry terminal and leads to Geoffrey Bay, then an on-leash walk along the beach at Geoffrey Bay.

 At the far end of Geoffrey Bay is a popular spot to view the resident rock wallabies, at the end of Armand Way.
 However, I recommend keeping your dog well away from the wallabies – if you are visiting the island with someone else, take turns to walk over to the wallabies.

 Dog-Friendly Dining on Magnetic Island

 The majority of cafes and pubs on Magnetic Island that have outdoor dining areas will allow your dog to join you.
-One recommendation I’ve heard from others is The Island Bar at Base Magnetic Island, which has a cheap lunch menu and live music.
+One recommendation I’ve heard from others is The Island Bar at Nomads Magnetic Island Backpackers (previously Base), which has a cheap lunch menu and live music.

-However, skip heading to the Arcadia Village Hotel.
-This pub with a large outdoor dining area unfortunately doesn’t allow dogs.
+Skip heading to the Arcadia Village Hotel, however.
+Despite this pub having a large outdoor dining area, it unfortunately doesn’t allow dogs.

 Dog-Friendly Accommodation on Magnetic Island

 There’s a huge selection of holiday homes available to rent on Magnetic Island, and quite a few of them allow pets.
 Search for a selection of pet-friendly accommodation on your favourite site, whether Stayz, Airbnb or Booking.
 Just double check in advance about the rules for dogs, including whether they are allowed inside.